-Rates of stage change over the week were mostly categorized as good across the Everglades Protection Area (EPA).
-Stages at Gauge 63 in northeastern WCA 3A have reached the target depths supportive of nesting at the Alley North colony.
+Rates of stage change over the week were categorized as good or fair across the Everglades Protection Area (EPA).
+Stages at Gauge 63 in northeastern 3A continue to be supportive of nesting at the Alley North colony.
 Stages remain above average across most of the EPA.
-Average stage in Taylor Slough increased last week and remains above the average for this time of year.
-Average salinity decreased in Florida Bay last week, with a marked drop in the central region; all regions of the bay remain within the Interquartile Range.
-Florida Bay MFL metrics remain well outside thresholds of harm.
+Average stage in Taylor Slough increased last week and remains above the average for this time of year, with creek flow approaching historical levels.
+Average salinity decreased in Florida Bay last week; all regions of the bay remain within the

+Interquartile Range (IQR).
+Florida Bay Minimum Flows and Levels (MFL) metrics remain well outside thresholds of harm.